happymimimix/PianoFromAboveVIZ-modded/README.md

 2023/03/09 v2.1.4 Small update, fixed crash when draging progressbar towards the end.

 2023/03/18 v2.1.5 Small optimization made to get prepared for VIZ Animator.
+(Sorry that I forget to change the version number so it will still show 2.1.4 when you open it. )

 2023/03/18 Incomplete VizAnimator source code uploaded.